 The communication strategy was first launched back in September 2008 by Oxfam Great Britain.
 The concept was to create a worldwide song that members of the public would sing along to on the same note as Coca-Cola’s Priceline.
 The idea behind this communication strategy was to promote unity with Coca-Cola for their global sales.

 The benefits are that it educates people on sustainability and makes people feel they are part of something greater than themselves.
 This is also called cause-related marketing when there is a charity involved.

 Why is sustainable marketing important?

-Here are some articles about a marketing topics, check them out!
+Here are some articles about a marketing topic, check them out!

 What are the sustainable marketing principles?